CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 ##Introduction

-Poetic Programming is a view of programming that emphasizes poetic concerns: the importance of meaning, the importance of economy, the importance of beauty.
-Programming is a form of writing, and its primary purpose, as with all writing, is to communicate, and poetry is a particularly powerful way to communicate.
+Poetic Programming is a view of programming that emphasizes poetic concerns: meaning, economy, beauty.
+Programmers are writers; so are poets.
+Poetic programming suggests that the former can learn something from the latter.

-Communicating effectively is more important even than working correctly, because a program that succeeds in its communication mission can be understood, corrected, and improved, while a program that fails to communicate is unmaintainable and destined to fade into irrelevance.
+The purpose of a program is to communicate.
 At a minimum a program should communicate to readers what and how -- what it does and how it does so.
 Ideally a program should go beyond this and also communicate why, by painting a picture of the world the program lives in and the aspirations that led to it.
+Communicating effectively is more important even than working correctly, because a program that succeeds in its communication mission can be understood, corrected, and improved, while a program that fails to communicate is unmaintainable and destined to fade into irrelevance.

 What a program communicates is its semantic content -- the words in the program.
 This includes comments, keywords and names.
 It encompasses not just which words are chosen but also the way the words are put together -- sequence, juxtaposition, repetition, and so on.
 Most importantly, it encompasses the concepts and emotions that the words, arranged as they are, evoke.
-Current programming practices, with some exceptions, treat semantic content as secondary, and limited to implementation -- how, not what or why.
+Current programming practices, with some exceptions, treat semantic content as secondary, if it is considered at all.
 The unfortunate result is that modern software tends to be harder to understand than it neeeds to be, and therefore harder to maintain and improve.

 Poetic programming seeks to correct this shortage of meaning, economy and beauty.

-##Poetry and Meaning
+##Kinds of Meaning

 Human writing in general contains two kinds of meaning: denotational (the dictionary definitions) and affective (the feelings the writing evokes).
-Many kinds of writing, including technical writing, reference works, statutes, contracts, and many others, limit themselves as much as possible to denotational meaning, which can be objectively defined and delineated.
+Many kinds of writing, including technical writing, reference works, statutes, contracts, and others, limit themselves as much as possible to denotational meaning, which can be objectively defined and delineated.
 Affective meaning is subjective and much harder to nail down.
 But that doesn't mean it's not useful or effective.
 Some kinds of writing, such as poetry, rely as much or more on affective meaning to communicate.

 Moreover, denotational knowledge always reaches a limit.
 As you drill down into the facts, you eventually reach questions of fact for which you have no answer, and premises for which you have no proof.
 And sometimes you reach the point where a normative judgment is required.
 What is the best thing to do?
 What is the right thing to do?
 Such questions cannot be fully explored using only denotational meaning.